Confirmation of cholestasis

 In babies born at a gestational age of 37 weeks or more with jaundice lasting more than 14 days, and in babies born at a gestational age of less than 37 weeks and jaundice lasting more than 21 days: 1

-A first assessment should be made by any practitioner caring for a newborn who is listless or who becomes jaundiced at 14 days or beyond.4 This assessment should include the following:2
+Any practitioner treating a newborn who remains or becomes jaundiced after 14 days or more should perform an initial assessment.2 This assessment should include the following:2,4

 The clinician performing the physical examination should not only focus on the abdomen, but should also consider extrahepatic signs, such as dysmorphic features, poor growth, dermatologic, neurologic, or pulmonary symptoms4.